Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The trouble is, there are many variations to your equilibrium feeling wonk — vertigo, dizziness, unsteadiness, off-balance.
+The trouble is, there are many variations to your equilibrium feeling wonky — vertigo, dizziness, unsteadiness, off-balance.
 It can be hard to recognize if you’re just feeling dizzy or if you’re experiencing true vertigo.

 “It used to be that dizziness was the umbrella term, and vertigo fit underneath it,” explains audiologist Julie Honaker, PhD.
-“But now we’re finding that dizziness is very separate from vertigo.”
+“But now, we’re finding that dizziness is very separate from vertigo.”

-Our balance system is our sixth sense and sometimes we don’t fully appreciate it until something goes wrong with it.
+Our balance system is our sixth sense and sometimes, we don’t fully appreciate it until something goes wrong with it.
 Dr. Honaker discusses vertigo vs. dizziness and why it’s important to talk to a healthcare provider about your symptoms.

 Dizziness is an altered sense of spatial orientation, a distortion of where we’re within a space and your balance just feels off.
 You may feel light-headed, woozy and like you might fall if you don’t sit down.